carefulcomputer/instacart/README.md

 Follow these steps to install this code -
 1. Install nodejs if you don't have it already ( https://nodejs.org/en/download/).
 If you don't know, you don't have it.
-2. Install npm if you don't have it already ( https://www.npmjs.com/get-npm ).
-If you don't know, you don't have it.
-3. Click green 'Clone or donwload' button from upper right side of this page.
+2. Click green 'Clone or donwload' button from upper right side of this page.
-4. Click 'Download ZIP'
+3. Click 'Download ZIP'
-5. Unzip the downloaded file.
+4. Unzip the downloaded file.
-6. Open terminal command (windows/mac/linux) and change to unzipped folder.
+5. Open terminal command (windows/mac/linux) and change to unzipped folder.
-7. Run following command.
+6. Run following command.

 ```
 npm install